nindalf/crawler/Readme.md

 ## Note on implementation

 This runs on one node, using in-memory queues and storage.
 If it needs to run on multiple nodes, it can be extended.
-Implement the `Queue` and `Storage` interfaces with RabbitMQ/Postgres/Redis and use these backends in main.go.
+Implement the `Queue` and `Storage` interfaces with RabbitMQ/Postgres/Redis and use these backends in main.go. `Queue` needs to be implemented in a thread-safe way but `Storage` does not.